When the weather gets cold and inclement weather strikes Iowa and Illinois, dangerous ice and snow conditions can lead to a variety of accidents.

 Illinois courts use the “Natural Accumulation Rule,” which says that property owners or renters do not have a duty to remove snow and ice from the premises when it has accumulated naturally.
 Moreover, property owners are not liable for any injuries in a slip and fall when the slip and fall resulted from a natural accumulation of snow and ice.

-Property owners and renters also have no duty under Illinois law to remove snow and ice accumulations that occurred naturally and were tracked into the interior of a space.
-However, if a property owner attempts to remove snow and ice, and causes an even more dangerous condition, that property owner may be liable.
+Property owners/renters also have no duty under Illinois law to remove snow and ice accumulations that occurred naturally and were tracked into the interior of a space.
+If an owner attempts to remove snow and ice, and causes even more dangerous conditions, they may be liable.

-Be aware, however, that smaller governments within Illinois such as cities, towns, counties, townships, etc. may have passed specific ordinances that impose a higher standard on property owners.
+Smaller governments within Illinois such as cities, towns, counties, townships, etc. may pass specific ordinances imposing higher standards.
 If you are unsure what your area may require, consult a qualified, experienced personal injury attorney to assist you.

 Iowa Law Requires Removal of Snow and Ice

 The snow and ice removal laws in Iowa are different than they are in Illinois.
 Under Iowa law (Iowa Code § 364.12), property owners specifically have a duty to remove the natural accumulations of ice and snow from the sidewalks within a reasonable amount of time.